shadercoder/D3D11Renderer/samples/DeferredSample/README.md

 mCompositeMatInstance->setShaderResource(2, mRT2->getShaderResource());
 ```
 Besides the texture's default shader resource, you can also make a shader resource from only part of a texture.
 This sample does not need that functionality, but the AdvancedSample, for example, uses this to filter cube maps (and a screen-space reflection buffer) into higher mips for physically-based rendering.

+Then, some objects are placed in the scene and the geometry pass material is assigned to them.
+This works the same way as in the BasicSample so it is not repeated here.
 ##### DeferredSample::onResize()
 Same as in the previous sample, the swap buffer, viewport and projection matrix have to be adjusted when the window has been resized.
 ```C++